mgernand/ExpressionReflect/README.md

 * Object initializers (objects, lists, dictionaries)
 * Ternary conditionals

-All this features can be combined to for more complex expressions.
+All this features can be combined to more complex expressions.